 The 8" x 10" satellite map shows that the POD and POU are located up on the steep hillside above our ditch, not in the 'draw' that the Applicants state and illustrate on the map within their application.
-Does not identify where the storage tank would be placed in relation to our ditch and right of way.

 The 3-1/4" x 3-1/2" topography map within their application is very small and difficult to view.
-Because of the small size of the illustrations of this map it appears to show the POD is below the location where the drainage crosses through our ditch where we place a crossover tarp to deliver water to our property.
-The storage tank either immediately next to our ditch, in our ditch, or in the area where the drainage and our ditch meet together or on the service road blocking our access to our ditch.
+Because of the small size of the illustrations of this map it appears to show the storage tank either immediately next to our ditch, in our ditch, or in the area where the drainage and our ditch meet together.
 The location appears to interfere with our access, use and operation of our ditch and the delivery of our water.
 Blockage from a tank within the drainage immediately above our ditch could injure, cause erosion or flooding damage to our ditch, embankments, crossing or right-of-way.
-Placement of plastic pipe, tank and pump on either side of our ditch may interfere with our use of equipment to set the crossover.

-The small illustrations appear to show the placement of the plastic pipe be in our ditch or in the crossover itself.
-Again, Applicants do not show the accurate location of the tank, pump and plastic pipe as to not interfere with our access, use and operation of our irrigation ditch or injure the delivery of our water.
+The small illustrations appear to show the location of two plastic pipes to fill the storage tank.
+One plastic pipe appears in the drainage above and the other appears to be in our irrigation ditch north-east of the crossover tarp.
+Again, Applicants do not show the accurate location of the tank and plastic pipes as to not interfere with our access, use and operation of our irrigation ditch or injure the delivery of our water.
 What precautions and safeguards will the Applicants propose to use to protect our ditch from failure of their diversion or storage, causing damage to our ditch and right of way?